 - Flip right side up again and run a dull knife around the side and center tube of the pan.

 - Slice and serve on its own or with your choice of whipped cream, fruit sauce, or fresh fruit.

 - The perfection of this cake is in the details, which have to be followed exactly!
-Please read the TIPS in this article to ensure your cake turns out with optimal results.
+Please read the TIPS in this article and watch the video to ensure your cake turns out with optimal results.

 - Angel food cake can be prepared one day in advance.
 Cool completely, remove from the tube pan, cover with plastic wrap, and keep at room temperature in an airtight container.